lodomo/lodomo.github.io/DevJournal.md

 I'm going to call it done for now, and move on to the contact section.

-## Just kidding, Those button infuriate me.
+## Just kidding, Those buttons infuriate me.

 ### March 12th 2025